E-commerce

 Start with reliable, segmented measurement

 The first way to improve your conversion rate optimization is to make measurement reliable.
 Without that, you are optimizing noise.
-Before even thinking about variants, establish three foundations: what you consider a conversion, the comparison period, and the segments you track consistently.
+Before even thinking about variants, set three foundations: what you consider a conversion, the comparison period, and the segments you track consistently.

 • A primary conversion: order, qualified lead, trial started, quote sent.